 A: I crochet because I am determined to make my own clothes one day and because I can crochet, so why not?
 I love handmade items and their value.

-A: My friend is working on a graphghan for her son and curiously, I asked questions, began searching patterns and this pattern just spoke to me.
+A: My friend is working on a graphghan for her son, and curiously, I asked questions and began searching patterns, and this pattern just spoke to me.
 My family is big into superheroes and Disney, and I personally love the fanciness of the design, so it was perfect.
 Ultimately I did this project so that I can say I can do it.